samfisherirl/scammer_payback/README.md

 4. Questionable Situational Awareness:
    - Staged hero moment looking into the camera, thus undermining the purported reality of the situation.
    - Victim behavior that contradicts common sense, e.g., a 77-year-old supposedly naive about scam practices yet knows how to uninstall apps.
-Overall, the narrative constructed around these videos suggests a mix of truth and fiction, tailored to enhance viewer engagement and emotional response, rather than providing a transparent look into anti-scam operations.

 # Evidence